signature-opensource/CK-Globalization/CK.Globalization/README.md

 We currently don't exploit the .NET 8 [CompositeFormat](https://learn.microsoft.com/en-us/dotnet/api/system.text.compositeformat).
 Using it requires more work from the developper: to emit a text, a CompositeFormat in the appropriate culture (the "current" one) must be located first and then written/formatted with an array of objects.
-These objects must be compatible in terms of types and cardinality with the CompositeFormat.
+These objects must be compatible in terms of types and cardinality with the CompositeFormat (possible runtime errors here).
 Even if solutions that involve code generation exist like [TypealizR](https://github.com/earloc/TypealizR) that secures this process by enforcing type safety, this is always more work for the developper.

 Our approach is different.
-Instead of trying to obtain a format (the "enveloppe" of the text) before formatting, we always format a text with a en-US format but with placeholders rendered in the "current" culture and captures the resulting `Text`, the "current" `ContentCulture` and the placeholders text ranges.
+Instead of trying to obtain a format (the "enveloppe" of the text) *before* formatting, we always format a text with a en-US format but with placeholders rendered in the "current" culture and captures the resulting `Text`, the "current" `ContentCulture` and the placeholders text ranges.
 Armed with this, we can *later* applies another format/enveloppe to this text and obtains the "translated" text.

-An interesting side-effect of this deferred translation is that it is not required to be done on the original
-system: the dictionary of translations can reside on a different system in a distributed system, freeing the "edge agent" of this work.
+An interesting side-effect of this deferred translation is that the "translation" is not required to be executed on the original system: the dictionary of translations can reside on a different system in a distributed system, freeing the "edge agent" of the dictionaries/map cost.

 ## CultureInfo, NormalizedCultureInfo and ExtendedCultureInfo.
+### About CultureInfo.
 CultureInfo have a [`Parent`](https://learn.microsoft.com/en-us/dotnet/api/system.globalization.cultureinfo.parent), a more "general culture".
 This forms a tree with the [`CultureInfo.Invariant`](https://learn.microsoft.com/en-us/dotnet/api/system.globalization.cultureinfo.invariantculture) at its root.